Written by Arvind Srivastav

 The 2018 American Heart Association scientific statement led by Dr. Annabelle Volgman and the 2021 National Lipid Association statement by Dr. Dinesh Kalra both point to a mix of biology and body composition rather than a single cause.
 A few patterns stand out.

 Most doctors in the US use a 10-year risk calculator to assess your cardiovascular disease risk.
 The problem is these calculators were built mostly on white and Black US populations and they do not adjust for South Asian genetics.
 A Kaiser Permanente analysis found that among South Asians flagged as low risk by the calculator, the real heart event rate was more than 2 times what was predicted.
-In the UK Biobank data, the standard calculator predicted almost identical risk for South Asians and Europeans, even though South Asians actually had double the risk.

 There is a lot we can do to keep our hearts healthy.
 The goal is to start earlier and be more proactive.